 Cashier

 As a cashier, you’re often the first and last person a customer interacts with.
 This role goes beyond scanning items.
 You’re expected to greet people, move the line along efficiently, and help shoppers have a smooth experience from cart to exit.
-It’s a great role for anyone who enjoys fast-paced work and doesn’t mind being on their feet while staying focused.
-You’ll learn how to handle different kinds of payments, use a point-of-sale system, and deal with common customer service issues in real time.

 - Processes customer purchases with accuracy and speed using store registers